ElesCloud/ESCDocuments/HANDBOOK.md

        - Personnel may defend or skirmish in casual apparel on casual days; however, raids to other regions will be uniformed as usual.
    - The Seraph light/formal set must be worn at biweekly general meetings.
    - Casual wear still needs to follow minimum standards.
 No sexual, revealing outfits are allowed.
 Use common sense.
-2. ESC personnel should not wear the uniform anywhere outside of SLMC regions.
+2. ESC personnel should be conscious of where they wear the uniform when not on duty as well.
-   - An exception is made for places where ESC is collectively participating, for example a scifi con or recruitment event.
-   - This rule DOES apply to off-duty public areas, including but not limited to:
-     - Clubs, bars, and hangouts
-     - Other RP sims
-     - Sandboxes
-     - Stores
-   - Personnel will not be monitored at their own residences.
-We respect an individual's right to privacy and will not keep tabs on someone's home.
-However, discretion and common sense should still apply. **Bottom line: please do not use the uniforms for anything other than to represent the group.**
+   - Personnel are permitted to wear the uniform while off-base or not at an enemy sim, especially for conventions or other public events where ESC is participating.
+     - This includes general public areas like stores, sandboxes, and other non-adult themed areas.
+     - This EXCLUDES any 18+ hangouts, clubs, bars, RP sims, or anywhere where sexual activity occurs or may occur.
+PG ONLY.
+   - In all cases, personnel should be mindful of the image they are presenting and ensure it is a positive one.

 ## Chapter Four: Structure